Fighting Money Laundering with Statistics and Machine Learning: Suspicious Behavior Flagging

 \section{Suspicious Behavior Flagging}

-The literature on suspicious behavior flagging is characterized by a large proportion of short and suggestive papers.
+We find that the literature on suspicious behavior flagging is characterized by a large proportion of short and suggestive papers.
 This includes applications of fuzzy logic \cite{Chen2011}, autoregression \cite{Kannan2017}, and sequence matching \cite{LiuXuan2008}.
-Notably, very few studies apply outlier or anomaly detection techniques \cite{Hilal2022}.
-Furthermore, non-disclosed features and hand-crafted risk indices make it difficult to compare studies.
+Very few studies apply outlier or anomaly detection techniques \cite{Hilal2022}.
+In contrast to work by Canhoto \cite{Canhoto2021}, our review demonstrates that there is ample scope to employ both unsupervised and supervised methods for suspicious behavior flagging.
+Studies using unsupervised methods, however, often contain little performance evaluation.
+By contrast, studies that use supervised methods naturally use (a part of) their labeled data for evaluation.
+In line with thoughts by Breiman \cite{Breiman2002} (on fraud detection), there is some evidence that supervised methods might perform better than unsupervised methods; see the last part of Section \ref{Supervised Suspicious Activity Flagging}.
+However, different types of employed data and the small size of the literature make it difficult to draw a conclusion.
+Furthermore, non-disclosed features and hand-crafted risk indices generally make it difficult to compare studies.